OfficeDev/teams-toolkit/packages/sdk/README.md

 # TeamsFx SDK for TypeScript/JavaScript

-TeamsFx aims to reduce the developer tasks of implementing identity and access to cloud resources down to single-line statements with "zero configuration".
+TeamsFx aims to reduce the developer tasks of leveraging Teams SSO and access to cloud resources down to single-line statements with "zero configuration".

 Use the library to: